DevTeam/Pure.DI/readme/Examples.md

 DI.Setup("Composition")
     .Bind<IDependency>().To<Dependency>()
     .Bind<IService>("Other").To<OtherService>()
+        // The first argument is the name of the root property, and the second argument is the tag .Root<IService>("OtherRoot", "Other")
     .Bind<IService>().To<Service>()
-    // The only argument is the name of the root property .Root<IService>("Root")
+        // The only argument is the name of the root property .Root<IService>("Root");
-    // The first argument is the name of the root property, and the second argument is the tag .Root<IService>("OtherRoot", "Other");

 var composition = new Composition();
 var service = composition.Root;